Vladimir Littauer: Early career

 Son of a St. Petersburgh industrialist, Vladimir Littauer attended the Nicholas Cavalry College as a junker (officer cadet) for two years, starting in 1911.
 On graduation he was commissioned, on August 6, 1913, as a cornet (equivalent to second lieutenant) in the 1st Sumsky Hussars.
 This was the senior line regiment of the Russian Imperial Cavalry, dating from 1651, and in his autobiography "Russian Hussar" Littauer describes in detail a lifestyle that was about to end.
 After a year of peacetime garrison duties in Moscow, Littauer and his regiment were mobilized for active service against Germany with the outbreak of World War I. He continued to serve as a mounted cavalryman on the Eastern Front until the October Revolution of 1917, reaching the rank of Rotmistr, (equivalent to Captain).
 After leaving his disintegrating regiment Littauer joined the anti-Bolshevik White Army.
-During the Russian Civil War he fought in the Ukraine and Siberia, finally escaping to Canada with his family in the early spring of 1920.
+During the Russian Civil War he fought in Ukraine and Siberia, finally escaping to Canada with his family in the early spring of 1920.